Dr. GABRIELLE GAUDREAULT, alto

 Justin received his BM in composition and voice from Indiana University.
 In addition to working as a soloist, he is a proud member of et al, (formerly The Brookline Consort) a collaborative, member-run chamber choir reaching audiences across eastern Massachusetts and Rhode Island.
 Recently, Justin has enthusiastically joined the Vermont Chamber Artists, established by Jessie Pierpont.
 While a variety of interests take him down many vocational paths, (including real estate and mixology) Justin still strives to keep music alive in his life and the lives of others.
 In his search for connection with listeners and performers, he seeks to filter musical thought through human experience, and approaches composition and performance by exploring colorful and evocative topics and themes, whether in performance or on the page. |

-JESSIE PIERPONT, soprano
+Dr. JESSIE PIERPONT, soprano

 ALLISON STEINMETZ, soprano